The Advantage of Fine-Grained Training: Introduction

-Also in the context of network distillation, i.e., the process of knowledge transfer from a large model to a smaller one ~\cite{hinton2015distilling}, the transfer often works more efficiently when a large number of labeled classes is considered~\cite{Hinton}, again pointing toward an implicit advantage of a fine-grained class description.
+Also in the context of network distillation, {namely}, the process of knowledge transfer from a large model to a smaller one ~\cite{hinton2015distilling}, the transfer often works more efficiently when a large number of labeled classes is considered~\cite{Hinton}, again pointing toward an implicit advantage of a fine-grained class description.
 The authors indeed explain this effect by the additional information bits that labels describing a finer partition of classes inherently provide.
 However, several questions remain open: Under what conditions is this additional information useful?
 Can it instead act as a confounding factor, and if so, in what cases?

 This paper tackles these questions and investigates the factors determining the effectiveness of fine-grained training.
-We demonstrate that such a training strategy does not always provide an advantage; rather, its utility depends on the geometrical structure of the dataset and the interplay between dataset size and model expressivity.
-The approach we take is inspired by statistical physics~\cite{zdeborova2020understanding}: we focus on simple models and seek general emerging trends, rather than employing state-of-the-art sophisticated architectures that might hinder the understanding of fundamental principles.
+We demonstrate that such a training strategy does not always provide an advantage; {rather, its utility depends on the interplay between dataset size and model expressivity, and crucially on the geometric structure of the dataset}. {Indeed, the trade-off between the advantage due to the additional information provided by learning the fine-grained classes and the increased optimization burden required to separate those classes is largely determined by data geometry, and specifically by the degree of alignment between the boundaries required by fine- and coarse-grained tasks.
+We formalize this geometric intuition using the concept of \textit{boundary redundancy} and show that boundary redundancy is indeed a key determinant of the advantage of fine-grained training.} {We further assess the robustness of our findings across different datasets and neural network architectures, considering both fully connected and convolutional models.
+However, we leave the full exploration of state-of-the-art models and transformer-based architectures for future work.
+The approach we take here} is inspired by statistical physics~\cite{zdeborova2020understanding}: we focus on simple models and seek general emerging trends, rather than employing state-of-the-art sophisticated architectures that might hinder the understanding of fundamental principles.